odow/StochOptFormat/README.md

 and the value should be of type `String`. `::List{Object}` means that the type is a `List`, and elements of the list are `Object`s.

-After the optional metadata keys, there are five required keys:
+After the optional metadata keys, there are four required keys:

 - `version::Object`

-  An object describing the minimum version of MathOptFormat needed to parse the file.
+  An object describing the minimum version of StochOptFormat needed to parse the file.
 This is included to safeguard against later revisions.
-It contains two keys: `major` and `minor`.
+It contains two required keys: `major` and `minor`.
 These keys should be interpreted using [SemVer](https://semver.org).

 - `root::Object`

   An object describing the root node of the policy graph.
-It has two required
+It has the following required keys:
-  keys:

-  - `name::String`

-    A unique string name for the root node to distinguish it from other nodes.

   - `state_variables::Object`